What Is Mononeuritis Multiplex?

 - Lyme disease

-Your symptoms will vary depending on the type of nerves that are damaged, but they may include:
+Your symptoms will vary depending on the type of nerves that are damaged.
+Symptoms may include:

 - weakness in one or more limbs